-Food intolerance occurs when our bodies cannot properly digest and convert the foods we eat into the necessary nutrients that fuel our systems.
-This maldigestion causes inflammation, which leads to many negative symptoms including fatigue, migraine & headaches, eczema, bloating, gas, congestion, weight gain, brain fog, joint ache, acid reflux, food cravings, diarrhea, skin rash and more.
+Food intolerance can occur when your body cannot properly digest and convert the foods you eat into the necessary nutrients that fuel your system.
+This maldigestion causes inflammation, which can lead to many negative food intolerance related symptoms including fatigue, migraine & headaches, eczema, bloating, gas, congestion, weight gain, brain fog, joint aches, acid reflux, food cravings, diarrhea, skin rash and more.

-Food intolerance is caused by undigested foods, which start accumulating in the gut and begin making their way into the bloodstream.
+Food intolerance can be caused by undigested foods, which start accumulating in the gut and begin making their way into the bloodstream.

 The war between the immune system and partially digested proteins can lead to severe inflammation in the gut and other parts of the body.

-Remember that when you have the flu, which also causes inflammation, you may experience a lot of discomfort including a headache, bloating, edema, fatigue, brain fog, stomach ache and more.
+Remember that when you have the flu, which also causes inflammation, you may experience a lot of discomfort including headaches, bloating, edema, fatigue, brain fog, stomach pains and more.

 The reason for these discomforts is due to the fight between your immune system and the flu viruses.

-The response that the immune system in a food intolerance reaction is similar to the inflammation seen in a viral or bacterial infection.
-Differently from the flu, however, these symptoms will persist over a lifetime if you continue to consume foods that your body is intolerant to.
+The immune system response in a food intolerance reaction is similar to the inflammation seen in a viral or bacterial infection.
+Differently from the flu, however, food intolerance related symptoms can sometimes persist over a lifetime if neglected.

 One of the more common side-effects of food intolerance is weight gain.
 This is mainly due to depleted levels of serotonin, the powerful chemical responsible for maintaining mood balance, social behavior, libido, memory, and digestive health.
-More importantly, though, serotonin also acts as the natural appetite suppressant in our bodies, making us feel satisfied even when our stomachs are not full.
+More importantly, though, serotonin acts as the natural appetite suppressant in the body, making you feel satisfied even when your stomach is not full.

-This process sends our bodies into a vicious cycle of mood swings, depression, and unwanted cravings, all stemming from the body’s fight against food intolerance.
+This process can send your body into a vicious cycle of mood swings, depression, and unwanted cravings, all stemming from the fight against food intolerance.

 Since 1999, Arrayit has built a great portfolio of patents, trade secrets, and more than 650 life sciences products.
 The company was featured on the TV series NOVA, “Cracking the Code of Life”, by PBS with Mr. Mark Schena, received successive appointments to the Inc. 500 list, and has received numerous local awards including the Rising Star Award and the Silicon Valley 50 Award.
 (Arrayit CLIA Lab ID Number: CLF 349880)

-Arrayit Corporation and its CEO Mr. Mark Schena in “Cracking the Code of Life” TV series by PBS
+Arrayit Corporation CEO, Mark Schena in “Cracking the Code of Life” TV series by PBS

 When you order a Pinnertest kit through www.pinnertest.com, we ship your kit to you within 2 business days.
 You may quickly return the blood sample back.
 In just seconds, you just draw a few drops of blood from your fingertip and return it on a sample pad, free of charge with the envelope provided inside the Pinnertest box.